-- Accessing creativity—whether through photography, painting, music, or writing—to be in a flow or state of absorption.
+- Accessing creativity—whether through photography, painting, music, or writing—the goal is to find a flow or a state of absorption.

 - Finding a quiet spot and sitting alone with your thoughts.
-Meditation can lead to deep experiences of inspiration.
+Observe and don’t judge.
+Let the thoughts come and go without judgment.
+Meditation can lead to deep experiences of insight and inspiration.

 5. Beyond the Self

 Essential to thriving is a prosocial orientation beyond ourselves.
-This not only involves our understanding of transcendence (i.e., that there’s more to life than the day-to-day), but also an ongoing contribution to the world beyond ourselves.
-We thrive when we help others thrive.
-When directed by love and care for those around us, we are able to transform our society for the greater good.
+Experiences of transcendence (i.e., understanding that there’s more to life than the day-to-day), provide depth and meaning and often propel people toward contribution to the world.
+When directed by love and care for those around us, we are able to transform our communities.
 Transcendence can be experienced by:

 - Participating in communal worship, singing, and even dancing.
 Faith communities often provide the contexts in which we can feel transcendence.

 - Listening to and sharing stories of hope, patience, gratitude, love, and forgiveness.
-This gives us a sense of spiritual joy that allows us to see beyond ourselves and our own needs.
+These stories provide a sense of connection and tap into our instinctive empathy.